-The facility's active odour suppression system consists of an Aqua Fog[®] Odour Control unit.
-This misting unit uses a diluted solution of a plant based organic micronutrient (SciCorp BIOLOGIC[®] SRC3) to neutralize odour by stimulating both aerobic and anaerobic non-odour producing bacteria while competitively inhibiting sulphur-reducing and ammonia forming bacteria and enzymes.
+Unit 1 Unit 2 10-April 2024 to 19-April 2024 08-April 2024 to 19-Apr 2024 2-October to 14-October 2024 30-September to 13-October 2024 to neutralize odour by stimulating both aerobic and anaerobic non-odour producing bacteria while competitively inhibiting sulphur-reducing and ammonia forming bacteria and enzymes.
 This mobile misting fan can be placed in varying positions either misting over the MSW in the pit or misting toward the entrance door.
 The unit, in combination with control (opening and closing) of the louvers on the north wall of the Tipping Building works effectively to prevent fugitive odour.
-Aqua Fog[®] usage dates are documented in Table 5.
+The use of the Aqua Fog® Odour Control Unit was not required during the reporting period.